 Unhappy with the review decision?
 All hope is not lost – you can appeal!

-If you have applied for a review of a decision and the decision of WorkCover is upheld, you will be required to lodge an appeal with the Commission.
+If you have applied for a review of a decision and the decision of WorkCover is upheld, you can choose to lodge an appeal with the Commission.

 An application must be lodged with the Queensland Industrial Relations Commission against the Workers’ Compensation Regulator within 20 business days of receiving the review decision.